learn-academy-2023-india/unit-3-assessment-RobertSarsoza/README.md

 ### Interview Practice Questions

-1. What are three (3) syntax difference between HTML and JSX?
+1. What are three (3) syntax difference between HTML and JSX? html syntax difference-
+1. class=
+2. style="color: x;"

+JSX syntax difference-
+1. className
+2. style={{ color: "x" }}

 2. What is yarn?
-What file(s) are modified when you run the command yarn in your terminal?
+What file(s) are modified when you run the command yarn in your terminal? yarn runs packages (this was my original answer) chatGpt says that yarn checks for yarn lock file in the project, which I guess locks the dependencies to ensure that the installations are consistent. if the yarn lock is present it installs the dependencies specified on the lock file, if not it installs the dependencies based on the package.json file. once dependencies are installed it updates the file to reflect the exact versions that were installed. it also looks for any scripts defined in the scripts managing dependencies, checking and updating the yarn.lock file, and executing any scripts defined in the package.json file.

-3. What is the difference between state values and props in React?
+3. What is the difference between state values and props in React? both state and props are used to manage and handle data within components state values - source data- It is used for managing and storing data that belongs to a component.
+State is declared and used within the component and is mutable.
+Changes to state trigger a re-render of the component.
+Mutability-It is mutable and can be updated using the setState function.
+React components re-render when their state changes.
+Declaration-Declared using the useState hook in functional components or as a property in class components Ownership-Owned and managed by the component where it is declared.
+Access-Accessed using useState hook in functional components or this.state in class components.

+props-
+source data- Short for "properties," props are used to pass data from a parent component to a child component.
+Props are immutable and are set by the parent component.
+Mutability- They are immutable and cannot be modified directly by the component that receives them.
+Changes in props must come from the parent component.
+Declaration-Passed down from a parent component and accessed as arguments in the child component Ownership-Owned by the parent component that passes them down.
+Access-Accessed as arguments in the function component or using this.props in class components.

-4. STRETCH (optional): What is the difference between a div tag and a span tag?
+4. STRETCH (optional): What is the difference between a div tag and a span tag? div tag span tag

 ### Looking Ahead: Terms for Next Unit

 1. Object-oriented programming:
+OOP-
 2. Ruby:
+Ruby-
 3. Ruby Hashes:
+Ruby Hashes-
 ---

 ### Assessment Review Process